judka-uriel/uriel-book/uriel_en.md

 it only after the Orthodoxes rejected me.
 In general, I suffered both from antisemites and from the Orthodoxes. -->

 Even worse is what the Orthodoxes do when in their prayers they demand the destruction of all non-Orthodox Jews.
-In one of the blessings of the *Shmoneh Esreh* prayer, in *Birkat ha‑Minim*, they demand that “all apostates perish in an instant”.  <!-- It is strange that the possibility of their teshuvah is excluded. -->  Here “apostates” *minim* refers to all Jews who do not submit to Orthodox rabbis.
+In one of the blessings of the *Shmoneh Esrei* prayer, in *Birkat ha‑minim*, they demand that “all apostates perish in an instant”.  <!-- It is strange that the possibility of their teshuvah is excluded. -->  Here “apostates” *minim* refers to all Jews who do not submit to Orthodox rabbis.
 Formerly these were the Karaites and other opponents of the Rabbanites — in the *[Kuzari](https://www.sefaria.org/Kuzari.3.65)* it is clearly stated that the Sadducees and Boethusians are considered